Baylor Massacre and Earl Grey Tea: What Did They Have in Common?

 Honorable Colonel John Maitland

-The attack.
 The Gazette stated that the second battalion of light infantry led the column, supported by the second of grenadiers, with the regiments of foot closely behind.
 General Anthony Wayne wrote that “by the aid and guidance of caitiff [archaic meaning despicable and cowardly] Tories, fell into the rear of Baylor.
 Historian Dawson noted that Grey’s column was guided by local Tories.
 He wrote that “the success of the affair at Paoli had taught General Grey the importance of silence, and his relentless spirit gloated over the advantage which the bayonet had gained on that memorable night.
 He did not fail, therefore, to renew his orders for the removal of the flints and the drawing of the charges from the guns of his men; and, with the bayonet alone, he ordered the work of destruction to commence, without quarter upon the unsuspecting dragoons.
-Colonel Baylor’s post of sentries, or sergeant’s guard was silently overpowered and bayoneted.
+Colonel Baylor’s post of sentries, or sergeant’s guard was silently overpowered and bayoneted.”
 The Gazette reported, “Major [Turner] Straubenzie had been detached with six companies of the same battalion of light infantry [the 2nd] the other six under the Honorable Major [John] Maitland[4], kept the road, by which maneuvers the enemy’s patrol, consisting of a sergeant and about a dozen men, was entirely cut off.
 Dawson wrote, “A sergeant’s guard, of about a dozen men, which was stationed at a bridge over the Hackensack, where two roads meet, a short distance from the quarters, was butchered in cold blood, as the sentries at Hancock’s Bridge had been butchered a few weeks before[5], and the quarters of the defenseless men were speedily and silently surrounded.”
 The sleeping dragoons, as printed in the Gazette, were surrounded by Major Straubenzie who “moved on with the 71st light company, and in a small village surprised a party of Virginia cavalry…”

 Reenactment by Paul Bergstrom for Shaw Media

-Cries for mercy.
 Dawson wrote, “The parties who had been detached to the respective quarters of the troops rushed simultaneously to the attack, and bayoneted many before they could arise from their beds, amidst the most piteous cries for mercy.
 Naked and unarmed, begging for compassion, being incapable of resistance, the light horse was mercilessly butchered…” General Wayne later responded, “…refused any quarter, and in cold blood most barbarously and mercilessly put to the bayonet, men naked and unarmed, begging for compassion, being incapable of resistance.”
 Gordon wrote: “…surprised Baylor’s horse asleep and naked in the barns where they lay.
 A severe execution took place, and numbers were dispatched with the bayonet.
 The men being so completely surprised and incapable of resistance, the refusal of quarters, when implored, has led Congress to deem, the execution a massacre…”

 The newspaper gave a more detailed account and number of Americans in one barn who tried to defend themselves: “From thence a part of Sir James Baird’s company [Maitland’s command] was detached to a barn where sixteen privates were lodged, who discharged ten or twelve pistols, and striking at the troops sans effet [without effect] with their broadswords, nine of them were instantly bayoneted and seven received quarter.
 Major Maitland’s force, [who had bayoneted the sergeant’s guard, came up while the slaughter was underway] attacked the remainder of the rebel detachment, lodged in several other barns, with such alertness as prevented all but three privates from making their escape.”
 Maitland’s men had quickly searched the remaining homes and neighboring barns belonging to the Blauvelts, Demarests, Holdrums, Harings, and the Bogarts.
 Cornet Robert Morrow received seven wounds after surrendering, begging for his life.
 He was stabbed again and again, stripped of his clothes, and then left for dead.
 Morrow was among others found the next morning who had been badly wounded and left for dead; some would later give testimony to New Jersey Governor Livingston.

-Captain of dragoons escapes.
 General Wayne wrote of one dragoon officer who had fought back and escaped.
 His name is given in a second newspaper account by the Gazette on Oct.
 19, 1778, as Captain [John] Stith[7].
 Wayne wrote: “One officer, a captain, with ten men, was surrounded in the house where he was quartered, for the men were cantoned in different houses.
 He offered to surrender if they would give him quarter, which they peremptorily refused, and ordered ‘the damned rebel’ to be bayoneted.
 He had a pistol in his hand which he fired in the face of the officer commanding the party, which opened the way for himself and his companions to escape.”
 The Gazette reported: “Captain Stith being suddenly surrounded by the enemy’s horse and foot, and seeing no probable way of getting off, called out for quarter; but they, contrary to the rules of war and every sentiment of humanity, refused his request, called him a damned rebel, and struck him over the head with a sword, which fired him with such indignation that he bravely fought his way through them, leaped over a fence, and escaped in a morass.”
 Captain Stith did not make good his escape, having later been captured.[8]
 The Gazette does not mention any other dragoons following Stith’s lead, nor do they mention his firing a pistol into the face of an officer.
 Such a charge by a pistol at that close range would assume to kill the soldier.
 Cornwallis states that one member of the 2nd Battalion was killed during the attack.
 The Gazette concurs, however it specifically states that the British soldier killed was a private.

-Officers ordered to give no quarter.
-Wayne wrote: “I cannot find that they gave quarter to any, though many are still alive, covered with wounds, who may yet survive to avenge the fate of their unfortunate comrades.
+Wayne wrote: “I cannot find that they gave quarter to any, though many are still alive, covered with wounds, who may yet survive to avenge the fate of their unfortunate comrades.”
 Gordon noted, “It is said, that Grey ordered no quarter to be given, and that the charges were drawn, and the flints taken out…” Lt.
 Colonel Stuart of the 56th Foot wrote: “As they were in their beds and fired not a shot in opposition, the credit that might have been due to the Corps that effected the surprise is entirely buried in the barbarity of their behavior.”
 About a dozen wounded soldiers escaped to give evidence.
 Gordon wrote that “three had received from nine to eleven stabs each, of bayonets, in the breast, back and trunk of the body, beside several wounds in other parts…the other six stabs in the body.”
 Gordon stated that Governor Livingston of New Jersey took the wounded men’s testimony and verified their truth.

 Dr. David Griffith, Surgeon and Chaplain to General Woodford’s Virginia Brigade, attended the wounded that had escaped or were left for dead.
 He recorded some of their accounts writing, “It appears that very few, or none of the British officers entered the quarters of our troops on this occasion, that no stop might be put to the range and barbarity of their bloodhounds…in the barn which the enemy entered – that there were thirteen men of this regiment in the barn, five of whom were killed outright, all the rest, except himself, were bayoneted – that he heard the British officer order his men to put all to death.”
 Dr. Griffith wrote that Southward Cullency, 1st Troop, had 12 wounds, 10 of which are in his breast, belly, and back, “He says that, on the enemys entering the barn where his troops lay, he and all the men asked for quarter which was refused – that the British Captain (Ball of the 2nd Light Infantry) asked his men how many of the rebels were actually dead; and, on being told the number, he order’d all the men to be knock’d on the head [killed]…He adds that five or six of the wounded were knocked on the head.”
 The doctor also recorded James Southward, 5th troop, “He says that he escaped unhurt by concealing himself in the barn which the enemy entered… that he heard the British Officer order his men to put all to death, and afterwards, ask if they had finished all?
 That they offered quarters to some who, on surrendering themselves, were bayoneted.”